marmelab/react-admin/docs/Tutorial.md

 ## Connecting To A Real API

 Here is the elephant in the room of this tutorial.
 In real world projects, the dialect of your API (REST?
 GraphQL?
 Something else?) won't match the JSONPlaceholder dialect.
-Writing a Data Provider is probably the first thing you'll have to do to make react-admin works.
+Writing a Data Provider is probably the first thing you'll have to do to make react-admin work.
 Depending on your API, this can require a few hours of additional work.

 React-admin delegates every data query to a Data Provider object, which acts as an adapter to your API.
 This makes react-admin capable of mapping any API dialect, using endpoints from several domains, etc.